 The Vesper Sparrow is sometimes affectionately referred to as a “little brown job”.
 This is what birdwatchers call those streaky brown sparrows and dull-colored females that we all struggle with identifying.
 But if no one knows about this subtle songbird, how can it ever be protected?

-Daniel Thiede, a local multimedia artist, is photographing and recording the project and putting together a short-film documentary.
-The documentary will be an engaging way to educate the public about this declining species.
+Daniel Thiede, a multimedia artist, put together a short-film documentary, “From the Field an Oregon Vesper Sparrow Study”.
+The documentary is an engaging way to educate the public about this declining species.